grscheller/neovim-notes/notes/10-Vimscript.md

 ## Ex commands

-Command mode should not be used as a VimL REPL.
-As far as I can tell, its best just to execute one line ex commands.
-Command mode becomes very quirky when given Vimscript.
-For example, for loops begin executing before you finish typing them.
+Command mode is not a good VimL REPL.
+It is only really good for one line ex commands.
+Command mode can be very quirky when given Vimscript.
+For example, "for loops" begin executing before you are finished typing them.

 ### set command